apocalyptech/eschalon_utils/README.txt

   http://sourceforge.net/project/showfiles.php?group_id=98754&package_id=121281
   Note that this version, from the gladewin32 Sourceforge project, is the main officially-blessed gtk+ runtime endorsed by PyGTK, so it's the best to use.
+It includes Cairo, so a separate Cairo installation is not required.
   You can get it working with other gtk+ runtime packages, but you'll have to do more work for not a lot of gain.
 If you DO have other gtk+ runtimes installed, certainly be careful about installing this one side-by-side.
-You probably only want one installed at any given time.
+You probably only want one active at any given time.

 Python:
   http://python.org/download/releases/2.6.1/